tobydriscoll/fd-spectral-notes/tpbvp/nonlinear.md

 \frac{\bff(\bfu + \epsilon \bfv) - \bff(\bfu)}{\epsilon}
 $$

-approximates the directional derivative $\bfJ(\bfu)\bfv$.
+is a first-order approximation to the directional derivative $\bfJ(\bfu)\bfv$.
 The full Jacobian matrix can be recovered by applying this difference repeatedly in each of the coordinate axes directions.
-When there are $N$ unknowns, this process requires at least $O(N^2)$ work, but in principle that should be insignificant next to the $O(N^3)$ work needed to solve the linear system with $\bfJ$.
+When there are $N$ unknowns, this process requires at least $O(N^2)$ work, but that should be compared to the $O(N^3)$ work needed to solve the linear system with $\bfJ$.

-The advantage of an FD Jacobian is that is requires only that $\bff$ be available, which is necessary for the entire problem.
+The primary advantage of an FD Jacobian is that is requires only that $\bff$ be available, which is necessary for the entire problem.
 Because of this, it's usually the default choice.
 However, it can be slow in practice, and it can be affected by roundoff error; we can expect an optimal accuracy that is only $O(\sqrt{\epsilon_\text{mach}})$.
-That could be improved by using a central difference for the directional derivative, but doing so requires twice as many evaluations of $\bff$, which is usually considered prohibitive.
+That could be improved by using a central difference for the directional derivative, but doing so requires twice as many evaluations of $\bff$.
 The drawbacks are mitigated somewhat in a quasi-Newton algorithm that tries to update the Jacobian at each nonlinear iteration, rather than computing it from scratch each time.

 ## Continuation